rosenpass/rosenpass-website/content/en/about.md

 There are many more common, daily usecases, from online research to circumventing location-based (and -regulated) online services.

-For people in countries that do "regulate" their citizens internet usage in a more aggressive way, VPNs have become a ubiquous source of online "mobility" through different regulatory environments, enabling access to uncensored information and communication.
+For people in countries that do "regulate" their citizens' internet usage in a more aggressive way, VPNs have become a ubiquous source of online "mobility" through different regulatory environments, enabling access to uncensored information and communication.
 Some evil governments even make using them a criminal offence.

-As VPNs became a common internet standard, certain "protocols", ways to do it in technical terms, became also standards.
+As VPNs became a common internet standard, certain "protocols", ways to do it in technical terms, also became standards.
 Today's most important VPN standard is the free and open source software WireGuard(c).

 In recent years, "Quantum Computers" became visible at the horizon of the future; computers so powerful they could break any standard cryptography that today ensures the safety of our online banking or simply the authenticity of a website pretending to be the BBC, the Reuters news bureau, your favorite low-cost airline etc.